neivesten/pen-manipulator/README.md

 ## Canvas Coordinate Translation

-`FB_CanvasOffset` shifts a position from the visualisation coordinate frame into a local canvas coordinate system.
+`FU_CanvasOffset` shifts a position from the visualisation coordinate frame into a local canvas coordinate system.
 Pass the input position from the visu and the offset of your canvas origin to obtain the translated coordinates.